-NAPT is the default mode of operation in 6.7.1.0 and above.
+NAPT is the default mode of operation for the 9450 in 6.7.1.0 and above and in the 9410.
 This was chosen as it simplifies operation of the terminal, especially for WLAN clients.

 Relay Mode

 In Relay mode the UT will supply the global IP address to the TE when the context is established.
 Relay mode is single user and only supports a single connected TE.